A Bridge Between ISO/IEC SQL and W3C XML Activities

 http://www.w3c.org

-and audio programs: panel discussion, interviews and roundtable
+Software Development 2004 : panel discussion, interviews and roundtable discussion.

 |